netxms/netxms-doc/admin/data-collection.rst

 restored and collected data is pushed to the server.
 This option is available for metrics, table metrics and proxy SNMP metrics.
 Not implemented for proxy SNMP table metrics and DCIs with custom schedule.
-In case of this configuration agent stores DCI configuration locally and does all metric collection and dispatch by himself.
+In case of this configuration agent stores DCI configuration locally and does all metric collection and dispatch on its own.
 DCI configuration is synchronized on connect, DCI configuration change or SNMP proxy server change.
-Information about configuration options can be found there:
+Information about configuration options can be found here:
 :ref:`offline-data-collection`.

 .. _dci-configuration: